happyapplehorse/gptui/README.md

 When running the program with `python main.py` or `python -m gptui`, use `gptui/config.yml` as the configuration file.

-On Linux or macOS systems, if you want to use voice and TTS (TextToSpeak) functionalities, you'll need to install pyaudio and espeak separately (only this method is provided for now, and the performance is not very good).
+On Linux or macOS systems, if you want to use voice functionalities, you'll need to install pyaudio separately.

 ## Configuration

 ### Config API keys
 Configure the corresponding API Keys in `~/.gptui/.env_gptui`.
 Refer to the [.env_gptui.example](https://github.com/happyapplehorse/gptui/blob/main/.env_gptui.example) file.
-When using the "WebServe" plugin, `GOOGLE_KEY` and `GOOGLE_CX` need to be provided, which can be obtained free of charge from Google.
+When using the "WebServe" plugin, `GOOGLE_KEY` and `GOOGLE_CX` need to be provided, which can be [obtained](https://developers.google.com/custom-search/v1/introduction) free of charge from Google.

 ## Config File
 See `./config.yml` for a config file example that lists all configurable options.